Employment Opportunities

 Summary

-Holy Child School at Rosemont is seeking a Technology Support and Integration Specialist to begin immediately, who will join a team that seeks to enrich the learning environment and support the business operations of the school through researching and implementing best practices.
+Holy Child School at Rosemont is seeking a Technology Support Specialist to begin immediately, who will join a team that seeks to enrich the learning environment and support the business operations of the school through researching and implementing best practices.
 The ideal candidate will be an organized, task-oriented individual who is a self-starter and able to work in a busy environment.
 This is a multi-faceted position, serving as the helpdesk, lab manager, and a source of user support.
-In addition, this role includes teaching 5th grade technology classes and supporting other faculty in the integration of STEM and technology-related lesson planning and implementation.
+The technology support specialist also works with the team to maintain, strategize and plan for the evolution of the school’s technology infrastructure.
 The technology team also supports AV use in the school including classroom AV and AV for larger group spaces.
 The Technology Support Specialist is a full-time, 12-month position and will report to the Director of Technology.
-The ideal candidate would have 2-3 years of experience and may be an educator with IT experience or an IT professional with academic experience.
-S/he will join a collaborative team consisting of the Director of Technology, a Tech Support Specialist, and the School Librarian.
+The ideal candidate would have 2-3 years of experience and may be an IT professional with academic experience or an educator with IT experience.
+S/he will join a collaborative team consisting of the Director of Technology and a Technology Support and Integration Specialist.

 We have two maker-spaces (one for Lower School students and another for Middle School) where students work on programming, 3D design and prototyping with 3D printers and laser cutters, electronics and audio/video production.
 We are a Google school and make extensive use of that suite of products.